 \subsection{Exact Expressions}

-To justify the cancellation-free approach to computing the asymptotic variance, we still need more explicit expressions for $\tilde{M}_{k,2}(z)$ and $\tilde{V}_k(z)$.
-For that purpose, we apply Laplace transform on both sides of (\ref{diff-func-sm}) and obtain
+To justify the cancellation-free approach for computing the asymptotic variance, we still need more explicit expressions for $\tilde{M}_{k,2}(z)$ and $\tilde{V}_k(z)$.
+For that purpose, we apply the Laplace transform on both sides of \eqref{diff-func-sm} and obtain